2013 horse meat scandal: European Union officials

 European Union officials, European ministers and Commissioner (Tonio) Borg set up an urgent meeting in Brussels on 13 February 2013 on how to contain the horse meat scandal that exposed flaws in European control systems on food safety, and to formulate an action plan.
 Following the meeting, EU agriculture ministers announced a three-month coordinated control plan of DNA testing of processed meat across the European Union.
 The plan, adopted 19 February 2013, called for 2,500 random tests on processed food for horse DNA and 4,000 for phenylbutazone (bute), beginning in March 2013, with initial results announced on 15 April 2013.
-The Hague-based Europol would handle co-ordination of the investigations among national authorities and any raids on premises as well as arrests on suspicion of criminal conspiracy to defraud.
+The Hague-based Europol would handle the co-ordination of investigations among national authorities, as well as any raids on premises and arrests on suspicion of criminal conspiracy to defraud.

 Sales drop

-On 26 February 2013 it was announced that sales of frozen hamburgers had fallen by 43% and frozen ready meals by 13% from levels before the scandal.
+On 26 February 2013, it was announced that sales of frozen hamburgers had fallen by 43% and frozen ready meals by 13% from pre-scandal levels.
 The study took place 21 January – 17 February.
 Sales of bona fide horse meat, on the other hand, increased in those EU countries where it is moderately common.